nix-community/nixago/README.md

 }
 ```

-Plugins are available for quickly generating configuration files for common
+Plugins are available for quickly generating configuration files.
+For example, a
-development tools.
-For example, a [pre-commit][4] configuration:
+[pre-commit][4] configuration:

 ```nix
 {